Introduction to Pika¶

 If you are using an external IO loop such as Tornado’s

-IOLoop, you invoke it as you normally would and then add the adapter to it.
+IOLoop you invoke it normally and then add the Pika Tornado adapter to it.

 import pika def on_open(connection): # Invoked when the connection is open pass # Create our connection object, passing in the on_open method connection = pika.SelectConnection(on_open_callback=on_open) try: # Loop so we can communicate with RabbitMQ connection.ioloop.start() except KeyboardInterrupt: # Gracefully close the connection connection.close() # Loop until we're fully closed, will stop on its own connection.ioloop.start()

-Interfacing with Pika asynchronously is done by passing in callback methods you would like to have invoked when a certain event has completed.
+Interfacing with Pika asynchronously is done by passing in callback methods you would like to have invoked when a certain event completes.
 For example, if you are going to declare a queue, you pass in a method that will be called when the RabbitMQ server returns a Queue.DeclareOk response.

-In our example below we use the following four easy steps:
+In our example below we use the following five easy steps:

 - We start by creating our connection object, then starting our event loop.